· Travis Rodgers · Career · 4 min read

 Skip jobs where the one posting is blatantly rude

-Now this may be a true statement, but more than likely you will end up with someone that is never satisfied or is just unrealistic about their requests.
+Now this may be a true statement, but more than likely you will end up with someone who is never satisfied or is just unrealistic about their requests.

 Take it or leave it.